dmytro-tereshchenko/BookStore/README.md

 # BookStore
 Desktop application for keeping track of the current assortment of books in the store.

-Technologies: C#, .NET 5, WPF, EF Core (MS SQL Server), Migrations, Asynchronous programming.
+Technologies: C#, .NET 5, WPF, MVVM, EF Core (MS SQL Server), Migrations, Asynchronous programming.

 ---